Our Mission is

-Donggil Song is an assistant professor of Educational Technology, Department of Computer Science at Sam Houston State University.
-His lab (Einbrain Lab, www.einbrain.com) focuses on the use of artificial intelligence in education, learning analytics, and adaptive learning systems.
-His primary research includes applications of conversational intelligent agents in online learning environments.
-He holds a Ph.D. in Instructional Systems Technology from Indiana University, and an M.S. in Computer Science and Engineering and a B.A. in Religious Studies from Seoul National University (SNU), and also completed the master’s program in Cognitive Science at SNU.
-Presently, he serves as the Managing Editor of The International Journal of Multiple Research Approaches.
+Donggil Song is Associate Professor of Engineering Technology & Industrial Distribution, College of Engineering at Texas A&M University.
+His research lab (Einbrain Lab, www.einbrain.com) focuses on artificial intelligence (AI) engineering for human learning, human-AI collaboration, machine learning (ML)-based mixed-reality (MR) AI systems.
+His research interests are geared towards creating systems by utilizing AI/ML and natural language processing while focusing on facilitating human learning.
+Currently, his primary research includes the applications of virtual human systems in MR environments.
+He holds a Ph.D. in Instructional Systems Technology from Indiana University, an M.S. in Computer Science and Engineering, and a B.A. in Religious Studies from Seoul National University (SNU), and also completed a master’s program in Cognitive Science at SNU.

 Eun Young Oh

-Eun Young Oh earned a doctorate in Educational Technology from Seoul National University, South Korea.
-Her primary research focuses on computer-supported language learning environments, in particular, specializing in personalized language learning systems.
+Eun Young Oh is Lecturer of Center for Languages and Intercultural Communication, School of Humanities at Rice University.
+Dr. Oh earned a doctorate in Educational Technology from Seoul National University, South Korea.
+Her primary research focuses on computer-supported language learning environments, in particular, how to facilitate second language learning through the use of technology, such as virtual reality and speech recognition technology.
 Presently, She is the Creative Project Director of Einbrain Lab.
 Dr. Oh was a lecturer at Language Education Institute, Seoul National University, and East Asian Languages & Cultures at Indiana University.

-John E. Wisneski is Chief Business Officer of Einbrain, and Professor the W.P.
-Carey School of Business at Arizona State University.
-Dr. Wisneski was on the faculty of the Kelley School of Business, Indiana University.
+John E. Wisneski is Chief Business Officer of Einbrain, and a Clinical Assistant Professor in the Organizational Behavior Research Group at the Jones Graduate School of Business at Rice University.
+He previously served as a Clinical Assistant Professor at both the W.P.
+Carey School of Business at Arizona State University and the Kelley School of Business at Indiana University.
 His primary work responsibilities included selling and leading the delivery of large-scale systems integration Programs.

 Matthew Callison is Chief Innovation Officer of Einbrain.
-Dr. Callison earned a doctorate in Instructional Systems Technology from Indiana University.
+Dr. Callison is the Director of Innovation and Strategic Partnerships for the South Fayette Township School District.
+He earned a doctorate in Instructional Systems Technology from Indiana University.
 He works as an instructional consultant, teaches undergraduate and graduate level technology education courses, and serves on the advisory board of the Jacobs Educator Award Program.